 Wearing of the idler tensioner bracket and spring can happen over time.
 This is the bracket that holds your idler pulleys in line.
 The spring can become weak or break causing your belt to come off your Gravely.

-The hole where your spring attaches can also contribute to your spring and problem of adding vibration.
+The hole where your spring attaches can also contribute to your spring and the problem of adding vibration.
 Replace a worn bracket or spring.

 Debris Interfering with Proper Tension on Your Gravely Mower Belt